EvanGUTK/Forklift-Safety-YOLO/README.md

 ## How to
 - Run code using your favorite IDE to run Python code
 - e.g. Visual Studio Code, Visual Studio, PyCharm, Spyder, ect
+- Download .py to said IDE and ensure proper packages are installed for which version you choose.
+If you have a CUDU supported device ensure you install CUDA package that matches your IDE .py firmware.
+If you are using CPU ensure torchvision is installed.